SiraMirai/journey/README.md

 # About Journey

 Journey is a lightweight modlist designed to give an enhanced graphical presentation that keeps the spirit of Skyrim's aesthetic and provide a cohesive lightweight gameplay overhaul with an optional survival component using Survival Mode and optional full Creation Club Integration to play an enhanced Skyrim experience with a few carefully selected additional quests, new lands, and optional companions included.
-Journey should look beautiful but run well even on lower-end systems.
+Journey is designed to look and run beautifully, even on lower end systems.

 Journey is designed and made for Skyrim: Special Edition with full support for players with only the free Creation Club content or those who have the full Anniversary Edition content.